 This group teaches tools and principles that will help participants better understand the underlying causes of addiction.
 The basic structure is established for both individuals and couples for long-term, life-changing recovery.
 The primary focus is to educate, heal shame, finish the workbook Facing the Shadow by Dr. Patrick Carnes.
 When clients are well-informed about the underlying issues that influence unhealthy behaviors, they become empowered to take a more proactive approach to recovery and life.

-In Phase II, deeper, and more personal work is done in this phase for all participants.
 The addicts get to the root of their addiction, become accountable for their actions and sobriety, and form a close-knit support group with the other group members.
 The partners focus on deep recovery work from the trauma they have experienced.
 This safe environment and group support is vital as they support one another through recovery.

-PHASE III: ADVANCED GROUP:
+PHASE II: PILLARS GROUP:

-The addicts in the third phase of treatment have demonstrated a solid sobriety from the sexual acting out behaviors and are ready to do the more delicate work of healing shame, attachment, and other emotional issues that the addiction covered up.
+The addicts in the final phase of treatment have demonstrated a solid sobriety from the sexual acting out behaviors and are ready to do the more delicate work of healing shame, attachment, and other emotional issues that the addiction covered up.
 Once the underlying issues have been addressed, healthy lifestyle changes are reinforced in order to keep the addiction from reappearing in the future.
 Men also learn how to improve their relationships with their wives, children, extended family, co-workers, and friends.
-Most women have moved past the crisis of betrayal in Phase III and are now able to work on healthy emotional expression, healing trauma, decreasing shame, and improving their most important relationships.
+Most women have moved past the crisis of betrayal in Pillars and are now able to work on healthy emotional expression, healing trauma, decreasing shame, and improving their most important relationships.
 Women in the third phase rediscover their best selves and build patterns for long-term healthy living.

-Phase III participation averages 18 months.
+Pillars participation averages 18 months.